SummittDweller/npm-HAT/content/moove/_index.md

 ---
 title: Let's Moove Together!
 ---
-This section of the site is dedicated to Let's Moove / Connect Tama-Toledo project!
+This section of the site is dedicated to our current `Let's Moove` / `Connect Tama-Toledo` project!

 ![](/images/Moove-part-1.png)
 ![](/images/Moove-part-2.png)